Divi WordPress Theme by Elegant Themes

 With the Yearly and Lifetime options, access is given to all features, support, and updates, as well as ALL additional plugins and themes.
 The only difference between the two is the lifetime option access is ‘forever,’ whereas, the yearly option use is limited to…. well one year!

-If you are new to Divi, I would recommend starting with the annual access, and if it works for you, upgrade to the lifetime option.
+If you are new to the Divi WordPress Theme, I would recommend starting with the annual access, and if it works for you, upgrade to the lifetime option.
 Divi offers a 30-day money back guarantee – no questions asked – if you find it isn’t for you.

 It may initially appear slightly more expensive than some of the others out there, but having the ability to utilize Divi on unlimited websites, more than makes up for this.